kulo/head-north/README.md

 _Head North_ is a visualisation tool or dashboard for product development organisations that work in a common cadence via high-level iterations called "development cycles" or just "cycles".

-_Head North_ provides bird's eye view onto what's going on in your product development organisation, where you're putting your strategic focus and what is the progress you're making.
+_Head North_ provides bird's eye view onto what's going on in your product development organisation, where you're putting your strategic focus and what is the progress you're making towards your north star / objectives.

 _Head North_ is inspired by a similar tool, called _Omega_, that was originally envisioned and developed as internal tool at [Emarsys](https://github.com/emartech/).